pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 GitHub.
 You also get all the benefits of using a version control system, the ability to go back to older versions of files, etc.

-Follow the instructions on either Github ("[create a repo](https://help.github.com/articles/create-a-repo)") or Bitbucket ("[set up a repository](https://confluence.atlassian.com/get-started-with-bitbucket/set-up-a-repository-861178557.html)"), both of which have excellent documentation, for how to get started.
+Follow the instructions on either GitHub ("[create a repo](https://help.github.com/articles/create-a-repo)") or Bitbucket ("[set up a repository](https://confluence.atlassian.com/get-started-with-bitbucket/set-up-a-repository-861178557.html)"), both of which have excellent documentation, for how to get started.